Divided U.S. Supreme Court wrestles with case of Pennsylvania man who joined Jan. 6 mob

 The Justice Department also maintains video evidence shows Fischer assaulting a police officer and encouraging rioters to “charge” into the Capitol.

-Fischer’s team argues that he wasn’t present while Congress was meeting, and that he only had a “four-minute foray to about 20 feet inside the Capitol.”
+Fischer’s team argues that he wasn’t present while Congress was meeting because he arrived later in the day, and that he only had a “four-minute foray to about 20 feet inside the Capitol.”

 A lower trial court last year granted Fischer’s motion to dismiss the felony charge against him after he argued the clause is inseparable from preceding language that refers only to tampering with physical evidence.

 The U.S. Circuit of Appeals for the D.C.
 Circuit reversed the ruling, though the three-judge panel split.
-Judge Florence Y. Pan wrote in the lead opinion that the statute is “unambiguous” in its meaning of what constitutes obstructing an official proceeding.
+Judge Florence Y. Pan — who also sat on the panel in Trump’s presidential immunity appeal — wrote in the lead opinion that the statute is “unambiguous” in its meaning of what constitutes obstructing an official proceeding.

 Roughly 350 Jan.
-6 defendants have been charged under the same statute, and about 50 have been sentenced, according to Prelogar.
+6 defendants have been charged under the same statute, and about 50 have been sentenced to an average 26 months in prison, according to Prelogar.

 The clause in the 2002 Sarbanes-Oxley Act is also at the core of two of the four election subversion charges brought against Trump by U.S. Department of Justice special counsel Jack Smith.